Orthodontics to Straighten Teeth in Greencastle, Indiana

 Adults and teenagers are primarily concerned about the amount of time they need to wear braces.
 On average, it takes about two years to complete an orthodontic treatment.
 Some patients require only six months, but some patients need up to 3 years of treatment before their teeth reach the desired position.
-It can take up to ten months for the new bone tissue to solidify.
-If the tissue hasn't formed completely, teeth risk becoming loose or falling out.

 Is orthodontic treatment painful?